Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Dataset

-The $\langle${\it problem}, {\it solution}, {\it misconception}$\rangle$ triplets are then used as input to the {\sc McInject} tool introduced in~\cite{erfan_2025_mcmining}, which generates buggy code samples by injecting the misconception in the correct solution.
+Each solution in the $\langle${\it solution}, {\it misconception}$\rangle$ pairs created by Algorithm~\ref{alg:pairing} is mapped to the corresponding problem, and the resulting $\langle${\it problem}, {\it solution}, {\it misconception}$\rangle$ triplets are then used as input to the {\sc McInject} tool from~\cite{erfan_2025_mcmining}, which generates buggy code samples by injecting the misconception in the correct solution.
 To ensure the misconception is correctly exhibited in the buggy code, we use {\sc McInject} with up to 3 refinement iterations.
-The refinement process uses an LLM-as-judge to determine whether the buggy code exhibits a misconception or not, providing feedback to {\sc McInject} if the code does not yet exhibit the misconception~\cite{erfan_2025_mcmining}.
+The refinement process uses an LLM-as-judge to determine whether the buggy code exhibits a misconception or not, providing feedback to {\sc McInject} if the code does not yet exhibit the misconception.
 When used in this way, {\sc McInject} generated 250 corrupted code samples.
-Of these, 43 samples were filtered out: 17 due to not being buggy (i.e., they passed all the unit tests), and 26 due to not exhibiting the misconception.
-To the remaining 207 samples we added 20 handwritten samples, yielding a final dataset of 227 buggy code samples exhibiting an associated misconception.
-For each buggy code sample, we use an LLM connected to a code execution tool to identify and describe the simplest test case that the buggy code fails.
-This procedure is described in more detail in Appendix~\ref{sec:failed-test-generation}.
+Of these, 43 samples were filtered out: 17 due to passing all the unit tests and 26 due to not exhibiting the misconception.
+To the remaining 207 samples we added 20 manually designed samples, yielding a final dataset of 227 buggy code samples exhibiting an associated misconception.
+For each buggy code sample, we use an LLM (Claude Sonnet-4.5 with temperature 0.1, disabled reasoning, and max\_tokens 4000) connected to a code execution tool to identify and describe the simplest test case that the buggy code fails.

-The problem description, buggy code sample, failed test case description, and misconception description were then used as input for the Socratic debugging pipeline, where first a reasoning trajectory is generated (Section~\ref{sec:rt}), and then as input for generating a Socratic conversation (Section~\ref{sec:sc}).
-We use 14 different LLM configurations to generate reasoning trajectories and Socratic conversations, as described in detail in Appendix~\ref{sec:appendix-exp-setup}.
-The overall statistics of the dataset are summarized in Table~\ref{tab:benchmark-stats}.
+The problem description, buggy code sample, failed test case description, and misconception description were then used as input for the Socratic debugging pipeline (Section~\ref{sec:pipeline}).
+A reasoning trajectory is generated first (Section~\ref{sec:rt}), which is then used as input for generating a Socratic conversation (Section~\ref{sec:sc}).
+We use 14 different LLM configurations to generate reasoning trajectories and Socratic conversations for all 227 triplets.
+The overall statistics of the dataset are summarized in Table~\ref{tab:benchmark-stats} below.